JoE11-y/NFT-Lottery-Frontend/README.md

 ```

 To properly test the dapp you will need to have a Celo wallet with testnet tokens.
-This learning module [NFT Contract Development with Hardhat](https://hackmd.io/exuZTH2hTqKytn2vxgDmcg) will walk you through that.
+This learning module [NFT Contract Development with Hardhat](https://hackmd.io/exuZTH2hTqKytn2vxgDmcg) will walk you through the process of creating a Metamask wallet and claiming Alfajores testnet tokens.

-The boilerplate should now behave like this:
+The boilerplate should behave like this:
 ![](https://raw.githubusercontent.com/dacadeorg/celo-development-201/main/content/gifs/boilerplate_demo.gif)

-## 3. Smart-Contract-Deployment
+## 3. Smart-Contract Deployment

 You can use your own smart contract that the dapp will interact with by following the steps below:

 ### 3.1 Add a new smart contract
-Update the contracts/MyContract.sol file with your smart contract
+Update the contracts/MyContract.sol file with your solidity code.

+Notice that if you change the contract and file name you will also need to update the deploy script that we will use later.

 ### 3.2 Compile the smart contract